josesamos/rexer/README.md

 be as many gaps as desired, with the number of options we want in each gap.

-Figures can be included in the questions by simply indicating the filename and the caption text.
-Figures included in each question can also be selected like any other element for which a gap and a vector of options have been defined.
+Figures can be included in the exercises by simply indicating the file name and the caption text.
+Figures included in each exercise can also be selected like any other element for which a gap and a vector of options have been defined.

 Among the exam generation options, we can choose to generate them randomly or based on the generated instance number, so that exams repeat